P3t3rp4rk3r/MLURL-Machine-Learning-Malicious-URL-Detection/README.md

 MLURL is a machine learning based URL analyser written in Python3 that can be used to detect malicious URLs.

 ## Important Information:
-* Due to restrictions with access to Google Safebrowsing API, please do not run the mlurl.py with the -g (generate dataset) option during evaluation.
+* Due to restrictions with access to Google Safebrowsing API, please do not run mlurl.py with the -g (generate dataset) option during evaluation.
 The API only allows for a maximum of 10,000 requests per 24 hours.
 * Using mlurl.py with the -g option will take approximately between 2-3 hours due to feature extraction.
 * mlurl.py -g can be used if you sign up to Google Cloud and use your own API key.